caleeb-paradox/caleeb-paradox/README.md

 ## 🏆 Noteworthy Projects

 ### MicroMouse @ RIT Engineering House
 Founded and led the MicroMouse team—a group of 15 students across engineering disciplines—to build and compete in the world’s most popular autonomous maze-solving competition.
-We're aiming to compete this year!

 ---

 ## 🎻 Outside the Lab

 - **Violinist:** 14 years of experience
-- **Backpacking:** Frequent hiker in the White Mountains, working on the 4000-footers
+- **Backpacking:** Frequent hiker in the White Mountains, working on summiting the 48 4000-footers
-- **Aviation:** Avid fan of small-scale aviation, with plans to explore it further
+- **Aviation:** Avid fan of small-scale aviation, with plans to explore it further.

 ---